SPEAK WITH A TEAM MEMBER (770) 920-6030

 The size and complexity of an estate play a critical role in determining how long the probate process takes.
 Generally, smaller estates without disputes and complications are settled more quickly, while larger estates with beneficiary disputes may take years to resolve.

-Are There Any Faster Options For Probate In Georgia?
+Are There Any Faster Options for Probate in Georgia?

 If you want to speed up the probate process in Georgia, there is an option, but the requirements are very strict.